 MENTAL HEALTH & ADDICTION

-This article looks at the necessary features for a bipolar diagnosis and is useful if you or a family member have confusion about having this condition.
+This article looks at the necessary features for a bipolar diagnosis.
+It is useful if you or a family member have confusion about this condition.

-Bipolar disorder, historically called “manic-depressive,” is a primary mood disorder characterized by robust and often destructive emotional states over different periods of time.
-This condition is commonly diagnosed to our patients at CeDAR prior to admission and it is sometimes accurately given and sometimes in error.
+Bipolar disorder is historically called “manic-depressive.”
+It’s a primary mood disorder characterized by robust and often destructive emotional states over different periods of time.
+This condition is a common diagnosis with our patients at CeDAR prior to admission.
+Sometimes the diagnosis is accurate, but sometimes it’s in error.
 How do we know the difference?

-It is important to remember that bipolar disorder is primarily a biological condition in that it involves disruptions in brain chemistry.
+It is important to remember that bipolar disorder is primarily a biological condition involving disruptions in brain chemistry.
 This also means that it responds to medication approaches.
 The most studied psychotherapy for bipolar disorder emphasizes good self-care, medication adherence and attention to sleep patterns and stimulation.
 This therapy is very different than other forms of treatment that focus on insight-building and coping skills.

 Bipolar disorder can exist in 3 overall phases:

 A manic phase involves excessive dopamine in the brain, not unlike that experienced by cocaine or amphetamine use.
 This dopamine surge leads to symptoms of increased energy, distractibility, emotional volatility, euphoria, prolonged insomnia, and distorted judgment.
-A manic person may exhaust his or her savings account quickly or may get arrested for strange conflicts at the grocery store.
+A manic person may exhaust his or her savings account quickly or strange conflicts at the grocery store may get them arrested

 The depressive phase of bipolar disorder is similar to that of classical depression.
-The only difference in this condition is our approach to treatment.
+Our approach to treatment is the only difference during this phase.
 We are likely to use different medications to help someone experiencing bipolar-depression as compared to standard ‘major depressive disorder.’

 The maintenance phase of bipolar disorder is where the symptoms have settled down.
-We prescribe certain medications during this phase that are protective against either mania or depression returning.
+Medications prescribed during this phase protect against either mania or depression returning.